Simon-U/Topic-Analysis/README.md

 The relevant files is LDA.ipynb notebook and the corresponding modules.

-The results can also be viewed now on a webdashboard with Dash and Plotly: https://lda-topic-analysis.herokuapp.com/
+The results can also be viewed now on a webdashboard with Dash and Plotly: <br>
+https://lda-topic-analysis.herokuapp.com/